‘Baby daddy’ issues led to driver running down woman, says Fresno police report

 She had been charged with felony assault and possession of a concealed knife.
 After investigators and prosecutors saw the video footage, however, they added the more serious charge of attempted murder.

-The May 3 video allegedly shows Cooper’s Chevrolet Impala slowly move towards Latoya Crama, 28, as she walks through parking lot of Zacks Market on E. California Avenue and S. Martin Luther King Blvd.
+The May 3 video allegedly shows Cooper’s Chevrolet Impala slowly move toward Latoya Crama, 28, as she walks through the parking lot of Zacks Market on California Avenue and Martin Luther King Boulevard in Fresno.

 Cooper then allegedly accelerates, striking Crama, who lands on the hood and is carried for several feet before she tumbles onto the street.